 Mark Henderson, a British hostage who was one of the final five released by the guerrillas (all were done so without being harmed) after 102 days, recently made a feature-length documentary about his experience.
 Rey refused to take part in the making of My Kidnapper.
 When the production team offered to send him a DVD of the final edit anyway, he refused that too.
 Even for a king of this jungle, some traumas run too deep.

 These days, he is looking to put it all behind him, which is difficult as tourists often book with Turcol and ask for him by name.
 Instead, he’d like to write a book on the history of the Ciudad Perdida.
-I have no idea of what kind of writer he may be (especially as he stubbornly refuses to learn English; he does at least speak to we gringos in such beautifully slow, accent-free Spanish that he’s easily understood) but probably knows more about this place than any man alive.
+I have no idea of what kind of writer he may be (especially as he stubbornly refuses to learn English; he does at least speak to we gringos in such beautifully slow, accent-free Spanish that I can follow what he’s saying) but probably knows more about this place than any man alive.

-The number of people trekking to the Ciudad Perdida is increasing every year, partly because of the post-kidnapping security shake-up that took place along the route, and partly because there is an increasing feeling that places like Machu Picchu have evolved into some kind of Incan Disney Land.
+The number of people trekking to the Ciudad Perdida is increasing every year, partly because of a post-kidnapping security shake-up, and partly because there is an increasing feeling that places like Machu Picchu have evolved into some kind of Incan Disney Land.

 As we turn for home, trying to cram the first three days of trekking into just a day and a half return, it seems a pity that there’s no one to thank for its discovery.
-Instead I decide to thank Edwin, but I have to try and catch him first.
+Instead I decide to thank Edwin – I just have to catch up with him first.